PlutoZhang/Zowe-docs/topics/mvd-pluginexpsampapp.md

 **Note:**

-- Be aware that whenever you change the source code for the sample application, you must rebuild it.
+- If you change the source code for the sample application, you must rebuild it.

 - If you want to modify `sample-app`, you must run `_npm install_` in the virtual desktop and the `sample-app/webClient`.
 Then, you can run `_npm run build_` in `sample-app/webClient`.